 The QANTAS Short Film Competition is part of The Vision Splendid Outback Film Festival – a nine-day program focuses on promoting screen culture through new Australian cinema acting as a key exhibitor for Australian films and stories that otherwise would not find an audience.
 The program features and supports film made in Queensland and will often provide a first run for some films that have struggled with commercial distributors.

 QANTAS Short Film Competition awards are presented at the closing night, Saturday 1st July, 2017.
 The Awards are:

-AUDIENCE AWARD – $500 cash and a Samsung Tablet
+STUDENT AWARD - $500 cash and a Sony Tablet

 (All cash is awarded in Australian dollars, Festival organisers are not responsible for any fees or charges associated with currency exchange)

 All films screening as Official Selections are eligible for the Audience Award.
 The award is based solely on audience voting at the film screening.

 The producer whose submission best captures the theme of this year’s contest and is considered the most engaging, imaginative and formally innovative in content and delivery, will be deemed the winner.
 The judging panel’s decision is final and no correspondence will be entered into.

 The prize will be awarded to one nominated producer on the entry form of the short film.
 If entrants are from a team they must negotiate this between themselves.